Appley

 Delivery

 The original Appley Rotten animation had launched on Valentine's Day 2004, so I soft launched the new site the week before the holiday to test the live experience, then expanded to existing Facebook fans with a celebratory 200th comic on the holiday itself.
-Concurrently, I experimented with new video formats on YouTube and Instagram Reels.
 In this final phase, I used AI to optimize code and implement analytics — enabling me to track individual interactions in more detail than ever before — and completed a week-long SEO pass resulting in full indexing of all site content and a publishing script for future updates.

 Results